Health Savings Account

 When you have an eligible expense, submit a claim for reimbursement or use your HSA debit card.
 Save your receipts; you may be required by the IRS to verify expenses.

-A: While similar to a an FSA, there are key differences.
+A: While similar to an FSA, there are key differences.

 A: To be eligible for an HSA, you must be enrolled in a high-deductible health plan (HDHP).

 A: The maximum may adjust annually for inflation.
-For the current maximum, see IRS Publication 969.
+For the current maximum, visit irs.gov.
 There is no minimum.